MetaR-Languages/Editor2PDF/README.md

 Overview
 --------
 This software makes it possible to attach an annotation to an arbitrary MPS editor cell and render the cell to a PDF file output.
 The software uses iText to output PDF.
-You will need MPS 3.1 to compile.

 Usage
 -----